Lucky Me - Baglietto Motor Yacht

 Design

-Lucky Me measures 42.00 metres in length, with a max draft of 3.12 metres and a beam of 8 metres.
+Lucky Me measures 46.30 metres in length, with a max draft of 2.50 feet and a beam of 9.20 feet.
+She has a gross tonnage of 498 tonnes.

 Lucky Me has an aluminium hull with an aluminium superstructure.Her exterior design and interior design is by Francesco Paszkowski.